Epstein, D., Farina, C., & Heidt, J. (2014). The value of words: narrative as evidence in policy-making. Evidence & Policy. 10(2) (2014) 243-258.

 We describe the creation of a corpus to support this text categorization task and report interannotator agreement results for a group of six annotators.
 We outline those features of the task and of the e-rulemaking context that engender both a non-traditional text categorization corpus and a correspondingly difficult machine learning problem.
 Finally, we investigate the application of standard and hierarchical text categorization techniques to the e-rulemaking data sets and find that automatic categorization methods show promise as a means of reducing the manual labor required to analyze large comment sets: the automatic annotation methods approach the performance of human annotators for both flat and hierarchical issue categorization.Less

 Cardie, C., Farina, C.R., Rawding, M., & Aijaz, A. (2008).
 An eRulemaking Corpus: Identifying Substantive Issues in Public Comments.
-Proceedings of the 9th Annual International Conference on Digital Government Research.
-Montreal, Canada: Digital Government Society of North America.
+Proceedings of the Sixth International Conference on Language Resources and Evaluation (LREC 2008), Marrakech, Morocco, 2008.

 We describe the creation of a corpus that supports a real-world hierarchical text categorization task in the domain of electronic rulemaking (eRulemaking).
 Features of the task and of the eRulemaking domain engender both a non-traditional text categorization corpus and a correspondingly difficult machine learning task.More

 Interannotator agreement results are presented for a group of six annotators.
 We also briefly describe the results of experiments that apply standard and hierarchical text categorization techniques to the eRulemaking data sets.
 The corpus is the first in a series of related sentence-level text categorization corpora to be developed in the eRulemaking domain.Less